diegosiao/fiat-sql/README.md

 - CQRS orientation;
 - Testability (WIP);

-## Running Demonstration
+## Quick Start/Demonstration

-- You are going to need Docker and Visual Studio or VS Code;
+You are going to need Docker and Visual Studio 2022 or VS Code to follow these steps;

 1. Clone this repository;
-2. Run `docker-compose up -d --build` on $/source directory;
+2. Run `docker-compose up -d --build` on root directory;
-3. Open and Run the Solution on $/Slink.sln;
+3. Open and Run the Solution on root directory;

+Neat, isn't? 😎